๐Ÿฅš JS1

 • const is a keyword used to indicate we’re creating a variable.

-• greeting is the identifier - it is used to refer to a variable.
+• greeting is the identifier - it can be used to refer to a variable after it has been declared.

 • "Hello there" - this is the expression whose value we’re assigning to the label greeting.